 Support includes direct financial support, such as money, gifts and loans.
 It also includes food, clothing, housing, transportation (e.g., car payments, insurance, fuel and maintenance), medical and dental care and insurance, and college costs.
-It also includes indirect financial support, such as money paid to a third party to pay for expenses for which the student is responsible.
+It also includes indirect financial support, such as money paid to a third party to pay for expenses for which the student is responsible, such as cell phone, auto insurance and cable TV payments.

 Whether the student provides more than half the child's support is measured by comparing support received directly or indirectly from the student's parents against support provided by other sources.
 The student can count as part of his or her support of the child amounts received from any source other than his or her parents, such as child support and government assistance programs (e.g., TANF, SNAP), not just income earned by the student.
-Money provided by the student's parents to the student do not count as part of the student's support of the child.
+Money provided by the student's parents to the student does not count as part of the student's support of the child.